grafana/alloy/docs/sources/tutorials/processing-logs/index.md

 ```

 This stage acts on the `is_secret` value in the extracted map, which is a value that you extracted in the previous stage.
-This stage drops the log line if the value of `is_secret` is `"true"` and does not modify the extracted map.
+This stage drops the log line if the value of `is_secret` is `"true"` and doesn't modify the extracted map.
 There are many other ways to filter logs, but this is a simple example.
 Refer to the [loki.process#stage.drop][] documentation for more information.